Turkish tobacco: History

-Tobacco originated in the Americas and was introduced to the Ottoman Turks by the Spanish.
+Tobacco originated in the Americas and was initially introduced as a medicinal plant to the Ottoman Turks by the Spanish.
 The Ottoman people over time developed their own method of growing and using tobacco.

 Many of the early Ottoman brands of cigarettes were made mostly or entirely of Turkish tobacco; today, its main use is in blends of pipe and especially cigarette tobacco, for which it is suited.